 The term Use Year (which is often abbreviated to UY) is a bit deceiving.
 People new to the workings of the DVC UY calendar might be surprised to learn that it actually refers to a month.
-There are eight UYs to consider: February, March, April, June, August, September, October, and December.
+There are eight DVC Use Years to consider: February, March, April, June, August, September, October, and December.

 UY Calendar Rules

 - The last day to bank your DVC points is eight months after your Use Year.
-For example, if you own a December UY, you have until July 31st to bank your points.
+For example, if you own a December UY, your DVC banking deadline is July 31st.

 - If you purchase an additional contract, a different UY will require two membership accounts.

 Not sure when the last day is you can bank your points?
-The general rule of thumb is eight months after your Use Year.
+The general rule of thumb for your DVC banking deadline is eight months after your Use Year.

 If you already own a DVC contract, you might consider your UY a little more carefully.
 Depending on how many memberships you want to maintain, the UY can make all of the difference.
 Buying additional points (whether you’re going the resale or direct route) may require you to purchase a different Use Year, depending on the resort.
 If you purchase a different UY for your additional points, you will need to maintain two separate membership accounts to make reservations.